oldfieldtc/portfolio/src/content/work/university-of-st-andrews.md

 - private and password protected pages
 - plugins installed on the multisite and what sites are using theme

-The plugin has saved us weeks of work in not having to manually update our records and allows us to maintain the multisite easier, and quicky provide data when requested.
+The plugin has saved the team weeks of work in not having to manually update their records and allows them to maintain the multisite easier, and quickly provide data when requested.

 #### Cookie consent
-With the [Privacy and Electronic Communications Regulations (PECR)](https://ico.org.uk/for-organisations/guide-to-pecr/) in effect, we needed an effective way to set cookies and an easy way for users to consent (or not).
-The service we use on the main University website had a WordPress plugin but there was one major issue - the cookies and other settings had to be manually set on each subsite.
+With the [Privacy and Electronic Communications Regulations (PECR)](https://ico.org.uk/for-organisations/guide-to-pecr/) in effect, the team needed an effective way to set cookies and an easy way for users to consent (or not).
+The service that's used on the main University website had a WordPress plugin but there was one major issue - the cookies and other settings had to be manually set on each subsite.
 With over 800 sites, this was unfeasible, especially if something needed to be changed in the future.

-I developed a plugin that stored our cookie settings and updated the settings in the cookie consent plugin for every subsite.
+I developed a plugin that stored cookie settings and updated the settings in the cookie consent plugin for every subsite.
 When it came to updating a cookie or a setting, any changes made would copy over to the other subsites.
 The plugin also blocked 3rd party content in iframes if full consent was not given.

 The plugin has since evolved into a fully fledged cookie consent plugin that saves cookie preferences across the various University subdomains and acts as a standalone cookie consent solution for external domains.